virtual-labs/exp-process-life-cycle-iiith/experiment/theory.md

 * Running → Terminated(terminate):
   - The process is terminated,this could be due to several reasons:
     - Execution of program is completed
     - Self termination:
       - the process has completed its execution completely
       - Process can no longer execute meaningfully
   In these cases the process makes a system call”terminate me”
     - Exceeding resource utilization:
       - OS can limit the resources that a process may consume
       - If the process exceeds resource limit it will get aborted by the kernel
     - Abnormal conditions during execution:
       - If there are any abnormal conditions coming up during execution of instructions
         - Execution of invalid instructions
- - Exec of privileged instructions
+        - Execution of privileged instructions
         - Memory protection violation
    - Incorrect interaction with other processes:
      - The kernel may abort a process if it gets involved in a deadlock.

 #### Example of a process life cycle